SolarFramework/SolARUnityClientHololens2/README.md

 ### Install the prebuilt sample
 ![SampleApp](doc/res/how-to-use-client/sample-scene-running.PNG)

-An installer for the sample app can be found in the **release** section.
+An app bundle for the sample app can be found in the **release** section.
 More details on how to install it are described [here](doc/how-to-sideload-app.md)

 ### Import the client in your own app
 A Unity package can be found in the **release** section.
 With it, you will be able to easily import the client as a prefab in your application.